Exploration and Production

 Companies that later became part of Chevron have been producing oil on behalf of Saudi Arabia in the onshore PZ since 1949.
 Chevron has an agreement with Saudi Arabia to operate the kingdom’s 50 percent interest in the hydrocarbon resources of the onshore PZ.
 The agreement was extended and amended in 2009; it now expires in 2039.

-During 2012, more than 80 wells were drilled in the onshore PZ.
-Development drilling, well maintenance and numerous facility-enhancement programs that began in 2012 are scheduled to continue in 2013 and are expected to partially offset declines in overall production of the Humma, South Fuwaris, South Umm Gudair and Wafra fields.
+During 2013, development drilling, well maintenance and numerous facility-enhancement programs were under way in the onshore PZ and are scheduled to continue in 2014.
+The work is expected to partially offset declines in overall production from the Humma, South Fuwaris, South Umm Gudair and Wafra fields.

-In 2009, steam injection began at the Large-Scale Pilot Steamflood Project for the carbonate First Eocene reservoir at the Wafra Field.
+In 2009, steam injection began at the Large-Scale Steamflood Pilot (LSP) Project for the carbonate First Eocene reservoir at the Wafra Field.
 Steamflooding involves injecting steam into heavy oil reservoirs to heat the crude oil underground, which reduces its viscosity and allows its extraction through wells.
 This project was preceded by steam stimulation of some wells, followed several years later by a small-scale test.
 The entire development project is designed to determine the technical and economic viability of thermal-recovery projects in the Eocene reservoirs of the Wafra Field.
+In 2013, work continued on the steam injection pilot project in the target reservoir and achieved thermal maturity, which means steam was injected into the reservoir, and a steam zone developed, resulting in significant recovery of oil.
+This is the first time a carbonate reservoir has successfully recovered heavy oil using a conventional continuous steam injection concept.

-The Large-Scale Pilot phase of the project required drilling 16 injection wells, 25 producing wells and 16 observation wells and installing facilities for water treatment, steam generation and distribution.
+The LSP project required drilling injection wells, producing wells and observation wells while installing facilities for water treatment, steam generation and distribution.

 A carbonate reservoir is an oil or gas trap formed in reefs, dolomite and certain types of limestone.
 Typically, carbonate reservoirs are highly fractured and not conducive to steamflooding on a large scale.
-However, the carbonate Eocene reservoirs at Wafra have favorable properties that offer a promising opportunity for steamflooding.
+However, the carbonate Eocene reservoirs at Wafra have favorable properties that are promising for successful steamflooding.

-Front-end engineering and design continued on the Central Gas Utilization Project in 2012.
+Front-end engineering and design continued on the Central Gas Utilization Project in 2013.
 The project is intended to make the use of natural gas more efficient and eliminate natural gas flaring at the onshore PZ fields.
-A final investment decision is expected in 2014.
+A final investment decision is expected in late 2014.

 Under an agreement signed in 2003 with the Kuwait National Petroleum Co.
 (KNPC), Chevron’s technical, operational and managerial employees shared their knowledge with employees of the KNPC’s three refineries.
 That agreement ended in 2010.

-Chevron licenses refining technology and supplies catalysts to KNPC refineries through two of our subsidiaries, Advanced Refining Technologies LLC and Chevron Lummus Global LLC.
+Chevron licenses refining technology and supplies catalysts to KNPC refineries through our affiliates Chevron Lummus Global LLC and Advanced Refining Technologies LLC, respectively.

 Saudi Arabian Chevron (SAC) operates a storage and marine export facility at Mina Saud in the PZ.

-In 2012, we marked our 10th consecutive year with no reductions or delays in scheduled tanker loading, no lost-time incidents and no spills attributable to SAC operations.
-A total of more than 60 tankers were loaded at the company's crude oil shipping terminals, handling a volume of nearly 39 million barrels of Ratawi and Eocene crude.
+In 2013, we marked our 11th consecutive year with no reductions or delays in scheduled tanker loading, no lost-time incidents and no spills attributable to SAC operations.
+A total of 56 tankers were loaded at the company’s crude oil shipping terminals, handling a volume of nearly 39 million barrels of Ratawi and Eocene crude.